iyzhang/misogyny/README.md

 Kate defines misogyny as the enforcement branch of the patriarchy.
 While sexism is a set of beliefs, misogyny is a set of actions.
 As such, it is much more damaging to women.
-Worse, misogyny enforces a patriarchical worldview that *the majority of the world holds as the morally correct one*.
+Worse, misogyny enforces a patriarchal worldview that *the majority of the world holds as the morally correct one*.
 Thus, when women break this norm (i.e., by demanding authority, recognition, space and not providing goods that men feel entitled to like domestic, emotional and mental labor), they